sumup-oss/circuit-ui/MIGRATION.md

 During the migration you can use an escape hatch to continue running the app in development without throwing the noMargin prop errors.

 In your app, expose the `UNSAFE_DISABLE_NO_MARGIN_ERRORS` environment variable.
-You can use the [Webpack `DefinePlugin`](https://webpack.js.org/plugins/define-plugin/) ([here's an example](https://github.com/sumup-oss/circuit-ui/blob/main/.storybook/main.js#L45-L53) in the Circuit UI Storybook config) or, if your app uses Next.js, you can declare the variable in your `next.config.js` ([Next.js documentation](https://nextjs.org/docs/api-reference/next.config.js/environment-variables)).
+You can use the [Webpack `DefinePlugin`](https://webpack.js.org/plugins/define-plugin/) (see the [Circuit UI Storybook Webpack config](https://github.com/sumup-oss/circuit-ui/blob/main/.storybook/main.js) as an example) or, if your app uses Next.js, you can declare the variable in your `next.config.js` ([Next.js documentation](https://nextjs.org/docs/api-reference/next.config.js/environment-variables)).

 Now, if you want to turn off the noMargin errors temporarily, run the development app with the environment variable set to `true`: